Accidental shootings by children keep happening. How toddlers are able to fire guns.

 "I want to know that my kids are going to be safe and protected if they go somewhere," Rinehart said.

 Rinehart, who acts as an advocate for Moms Demand Action, emphasizes safe storage.
-She carries around and shares informational cards from Be SMART, an organization advocating for safe gun storage.
+She carries around and shares informational cards from Be SMART, a program advocating for safe gun storage.
 She said that while talking about gun safety with kids is important, the onus should be on adults to keep firearms away from children.

 "We don't need to put that on the kids, the responsibility is on the adults," she said.